-Acute genitourinary and gastrointestinal toxicity of grade 2, according to the Common Terminology Criteria for Adverse Events, version 4.03, was observed in 12 of 90 patients (13%) and 14 of 90 patients (16%), respectively.
-Late genitourinary and gastrointestinal toxicity, grade 2, was seen in 12 of 90 patients (13%) and 3 of 90 patients (3%), respectively.
-There were 2 patients with late genitourinary toxicity, grade 3-one with radiation or noninfectious cystitis and the other with urinary incontinence.
-No patients had grade 4 or 5 toxicity (Supplemental Table 2).
+Acute genitourinary and gastrointestinal toxicity grade 2 according to common terminology criteria for adverse events (CTCAE) v.4.03 was observed in 12/90 patients (13%) and 14/90 patients (16%).
+Late genitourinary and gastrointestinal toxicity grade 2 was seen in 12/90 patients (13%) and 3/90 patients (3%), respectively.
+There were 2 patients with late genitourinary toxicity grade 3 - one with a radiation or non-infectious cystitis and the other with urinary incontinence.
+There was no patient with grade 4 or 5 toxicity (Supplemental Table 2).